|What's involved in learning to scuba dive?|

 - float and tread water for 10 minutes, again using any methods that you want.

-Learning Materials: Unless you choose eLearning, you'll need and use the following training materials during the PADI Open Water Diver course, and for your review and reference after the course:
+Learning Materials: You'll use the digital training materials during the Open Water Diver course, and for your review and reference after the course:

-- You will also need your Log book and Recreational Dive Planner (Table, The WheelTM or eRDPTM).
+- You will also need your Log book and Recreational Dive Planner (all digital in the SSI Divers App.

 |Where can I scuba dive?|